Before you can start the Auvik collector, you must first do a few things.

 - Sign into your Auvik account and access a new client to download the Auvik OVA file.

 Need help getting the Auvik collector up and running on your network?
 This quick start guide shows you the way.
+The current recommended version of the OVA files is 22.04.

 Installing Auvik on VMware ESXi (hypervisor)